Interagency Strategy for Promoting Naturalization

 The Naturalization Working Group plans to implement a national strategy to promote naturalization.
 Read the full report (PDF, 3.77 MB).
 USCIS is committed to empowering immigrants to pursue citizenship and the rights and opportunities available to them as they embark on their journey.

 USCIS has taken a number of steps to reduce barriers to naturalization in our nation's legal immigration system.
-Read the USCIS Naturalization Policies Fact Sheet (PDF, 972.45 KB) for more information and the Interagency Strategy for Promoting Naturalization PDF (PDF, 1.45 MB) for more information.
+Read the Naturalization Working Group Progress Report (PDF, 2.2 MB) and the First Anniversary Accomplishment Highlights (PDF, 1.79 MB).

 For more information, read the USCIS Naturalization Policies Fact Sheet (PDF, 1.15 MB) and the Interagency Strategy Accomplishments Factsheet (PDF, 1.45 MB).